AgForce Projects

 areas and infrastructure (dams, roads, bores, cropping areas, improved pasture areas and areas of concern).
 Having a comprehensive property map prepared before meeting with a resource company may help to identify areas where CSG activities should be excluded and why.
 Having a property plan is important to help mitigate clashes with resource companies, by identifying specific conduct, i.e. areas that are back burnt or aerial spraying or specific weeds you have eradicated.
 Future plans are also important to make resource companies aware of.

 Property computer mapping: AgForce Projects Landholder CSG information sessions outline basic tips on property planning, mapping and recording on-property changes.
-All landholders who attend a session will receive free digital property data or a property GeoPDF, an easy-to-use digital property map that provides basic drawing functions, the ability to measure areas and distance and view multi coordinate systems.
+All landholders who attend a session will receive free digital property data, an easy-to-use digital property map that provides basic drawing functions, the ability to measure areas and distance and view multi-coordinate systems.
 AgForce Projects also delivers property computer mapping workshops that are free and open to all Queensland landholders.

 For more information see our property computer mapping workshops.